WINTER TIME IN QUEBEC

-My feelings were a mix of nerves and excitement as I arrived at the Air Canada desk for my first trip to Canada.
+My feelings were a mix of nerves and excitement as I arrived at the Air Canada desk for my trip to French Canada.
 But as soon as I met up with my group of fellow travel agents, I relaxed and I knew we were going to have a lot of fun!
 In no time we were boarding our flight to Montreal.
 Our Air Canada flight was just a short seven and a half hour flight anyway.
 We touched down in a very snowy Montreal, where Raynald from Tourism Quebec was waiting to take us to The Hotel Delta Centre -Ville.
 Although conveniently central, in this busy and lively city, we decided to relax in a quiet restaurant nearby and sample a local drink “Caesar” – something like chilled tomato soup with a dash of Tabasco sauce and vodka!!
 A delicious cure for jet lag.

 Montreal was pretty next morning with a fresh layer of snow, for our city tour.
 This included a visit to Old Montreal, and the Notre Dame Basilica, an amazing and beautiful building, it is a must visit even for the non religious!
 That afternoon I had a chance to enjoy my favourite hobby, shopping!
 Montreal has some huge department stores and an underground shopping haven.
 Prices are about 40% cheaper than home - If only I had another suitcase!